OpenHantek/OpenHantek6022/readme.md

 For rpm based distributions (Fedora) use this command:
 > dnf install cmake qt5-qtbase-gui qt5-qttools-devel qt5-qttranslations fftw-devel libusbx-devel binutils-devel libusb-1.0-0-devel

-After you've installed the requirements run the following commands inside the directory of this package:
+After you've installed the requirements either run **cmake-gui** or run the following commands inside the directory of this package:
+> mkdir build <br>
-> qmake <br>
+> cd build <br>
+> cmake ../
-> make <br>
+> make -j4 (for 4 concurrent compile jobs)
 > make install (optional, for installing only)

-You can specify a prefix when running qmake:
+You can specify an install prefix when running cmake:
-> qmake PREFIX=/usr
+> cmake -DCMAKE_INSTALL_PREFIX=/usr

 ## Firmware
 Your DSO does not store its firmware permanently -- the firmware has to be sent to the device each time it is connected.
 The `firmware` directory of this project contains the binary firmware extracted from Hantek's Windows drivers, and a udev rule to upload the firmware to the device automatically each time it is plugged in.